gcgomes/css-tricks/README.md

 ## Light and Dark Theme

 The colors of your site changes based on the theme you chose for your browser

+## Image Shadow

+Applies a colorful shadow to an image with transparent background